-immigrants in Alabama are self-employed
+immigrants in lowa are self-employed.

-Immigrant-owned businesses generated \$127.8M in business income in 2014.
+Immigrant-owned businesses generated \$98.3M in business income in 2014.

-37,125 people in Alabama are employed at firms owned by immigrants.
+25,399 people in lowa are employed at firms owned by immigrants.

-\ This is a conservative estimate that excludes large, publicly owned firms.
+^t This is a conservative estimate that excludes large, publicly owned firms.

-iven that the act of picking up and moving to another country is inherently brave and risky, it should be little surprise that immigrants have repeatedly been found to be more entrepreneurial than the U.S. population as a whole.
-According to The Kauffman Foundation, a nonprofit group that studies entrepreneurship, immigrants were almost twice as likely to start a new business in 2015 than the nativeborn population.
-The companies they founded ranged from small businesses on Main Street to large firms responsible for thousands of American jobs.
-Recent studies, for instance, have indicated that immigrants own more than half of the grocery stores in America and 48 percent of nail salons.7 Foreign-born entrepreneurs are also behind 51 percent of our country's billion dollar startups.8 In addition, more than 40 percent of Fortune 500 firms have at least one founder who was an immigrant or the child of an immigrant.
+iven that the act of picking up and moving to another country is inherently brave and risky, it should be little surprise that immigrants have repeatedly been found to be more entrepreneurial than the U.S. population as a whole.1According to The Kauffman Foundation, a nonprofit group that studies entrepreneurship, immigrants were almost twice as likely to start a new business in 2015 than the native-born population.2The companies they founded ranged from small businesses on Main Street to large firms responsible for thousands of American jobs.
+Recent studies, for instance, have indicated that immigrants own more than half of the grocery stores in America and 48 percent of nail salons.3 Foreign-born entrepreneurs are also behind 51 percent of our country's billion dollar startups, and a substantial share of Fortune 500 firms.